Welcome! In this series, you’ll read along my journey to CKAD certification. Expect high-level knowledge sharing and hopefully some useful tips.

 // ... plenty more

-You’ll be able to understand exactly what the required fields are and how what data is expected.
+You can understand exactly what the required fields are and what data type is expected.

 Imperative commands

 The 3rd valuable lesson is using imperative commands to quickly generate YAML manifest boilerplate.
-While you can add all necessary flags for a complete resource definition, you can quickly generate templates for most common debugging scenarios.
+While you can use flags for complete resource definitions, you can quickly generate templates for common debugging scenarios.

-Before I start dumping all the information I’ve learned so far, there’s 2 important flags that come in handy when using imperative commands.
+Before listing all this information, there are 2 important flags that are helpful when using imperative commands.

-2. -o yaml -> dumps the exact yaml manifest needed
+2. -o yaml → outputs the exact YAML manifest needed

 Pods